JacksonKuo/blog/_posts/2025-1-22-app-defense-part-3.markdown

     private String hcaptchaSecret;
 ```

-* In production, the environment variable is initially source from Github repo secrets.
+* In production, the environment variable is initially sourced from Github repo secrets.
 Note that `systemd-run` creates a new process for the webapp, so in order to load the secret into the app, the secret must be passed to `systemd-run` via the `setenv` argument
 * In the local Dockerfile build, the secret is passed via `docker run -e`.
     * In MacOS, to load the hCaptcha from localhost edit the following file:[^2]
     ```properties